OrenAviya/project-semester-a/README.md

 Alon meshulam

 TODO:
-* Create "is type" columns for each vehicle type and classification by size
-* To end with changing string columns to numeric
+* Synchronize into one clear and edited file
-* Training the model
+* Training the model,
 *
 ן